WHAT IS IT?

 outdoors with others.
 With advanced notice, equipment and training can be available to

-participants and their family/friends.
-“Sit-ski Celebration” and blind-skiing events soon to be announced!
+participants and their families/friends.
+“Sit-ski Celebration” and blind-skiing events are soon to be announced!

 For info or to volunteer, email: firstname.lastname@example.org

 This website is funded through skier donations.
 If you rely on it for a better ski experience,